TiVo/androidx-media/tivo-docs/exo_2.15.1/HANDLING_2.15.1_MERGE_CONFLICTS.md

 # Handling 2.15.1 Merge Conflicts

+## Overview

+This document describes how we will perform the merge of Google's 2.15.1 release with our local `release` branch.

+### Background

-When merging  Google's `r2.15.1` release tag  to our `release` branch there are conflicts, these fall in a few categories:
+When merging  Google's `r2.15.1` release tag  to our `release` branch there are possible conflicts from two broad categories:

-1. Re-resolve of conflicts for change we have made to `r2.12.3`, `r2.11.6` that have not been integrated to Google's code
-2. Changes since our last merge (merge of Google's `r2.12.3`) that are not merged into Google's code
-3. Cherry-picks from Google's code post `r2.15.1`
-4. Changes we have authored, that Google has merged into their release post `r2.15.1`
+1. Changes not shared with Google (these should be very few)
+2. Shared but not included in `r2.15.1`

+For case 1 changes, the action is always to take theirs and "patch in" our change.
+Case 2 changes are mostly (if no conflicts in the cherry-pick) included in the *merge source branch*.

+In other words, all deltas in our code from Google's code fall into one of these states:

+1. already included in 2.15.1
+2. in `release-v2` post 2.15.1
+3. in `dev-v2` no release target
+4. in open pull request
+5. not shared

-This document lists each of our changes from category 1 and 2, by module, and the steps to incorporate them.
+This document lists the changes by module in the *Our Changes* sections,  case 5 in the *Not Shared* sections, and cases 2, 3 and 4 in the *Cherry-Picked From Future* sections.

-The category 3 and 4 changes are pre-resolved by applying them to a local branch from Google's `r2.15.1` tag.
-The branches involved are:
+We manage the execution of the merge with this set of branches:

-1. `t-google-release-v2-r2.15.1` &mdash; Checkout of Google's tree at `r2.15.1`, then create a local branch.
-This is our upstream  reference branch
+1. **Merge Reference** (`t-google-release-v2-r2.15.1`)  &mdash; Checkout of Google's tree at `r2.15.1`, then create a local branch.
+This is our upstream  reference branch, it is the base for the *Merge Source* branch
-2. `t-google-release-v2-r2.15.1-with-cherry-picks` &mdash; branch from `t-google-release-v2-r2.15.1` but with cherry-picks from Google's `release-v2` branch that are post `r2.15.1` and part of our current `release` branch.
+2. **Merge Source**  (`t-google-release-v2-r2.15.1-with-cherry-picks`) &mdash;  branch from the *Merge Source*  then cherry-picks from Google's code base and our open pull requests.
+Note the cherry-picked changes are essentially ''future" versions of shared changes in our `release` branch.
-3. `t-merge-google-release-r2.15.1`  &mdash; This is our merge target, what will eventually be a non-conflicted pull request to merge back to our `release`.
+3. **Merge Target**  (`t-merge-google-release-r2.15.1`)  &mdash; This is based from our `release` and the target of the merge .
 Will keep this branch re-based to release (note, this may require locking down the `release` branch a bit to insure a clean pull request)

+### Mechanics

+The overall goal is to reduce the initial set of conflicts and the resolution complexity of the conflicts that remain (that is they should most all be take theirs)

 So, the basic workflow is to:

 1. checkout latest `t-merge-google-release-r2.15.1`
 2. do the merge and run the resolve script
-3. work on conflicts, write up resulting resolution
+3. work on conflicts, write up resulting resolution background in here.
+4. add the resolution to `initial-merge-script.sh`

 These commands perform steps 1 and 2